LanderMalta/maxipago-gateway-sdk/README.md

 # MaxiPago - Gateway SDK

- NodeJS SDK for MaxiPago payment gateway.
+Library written in javascript to perform operations with [MaxiPago API](https://www.maxipago.com/developers/apidocs/).

-According to the [MaxiPago API Docs](http://developers.maxipago.com/apidocs/), this SDK performs the following steps:
+This library performs the following basic steps:
- 1. Receive  MaxiPago requests in JSON format and transform into XML format.
+1. Receives MaxiPago API requests in JSON format.
- 3. Communicate and process the request with MaxiPago gateway.
+2. Convert the request into XML format and communicate with the MaxiPago API.
- 4. Returns the received MaxiPago XML result in JSON format.
+3. Transforms and returns the result of the MaxiPago API request in JSON format.

 ---

-# Installation
+# Install
 ```node
  npm install maxipago-gateway-sdk --save
 ```